-Stop reading this Gambling Guide right now.
-Pretend that you’ve never heard of Blackjack Insurance and try to wipe the term completely from your memory.
-It is one of the worst bets in a casino that should always be ignored and never made under any circumstance.
-Still reading?
-OK, let’s discuss why this bet exists and how it vacuums up piles of cash from players’ bankrolls all over the world, each and every day.
+Stop reading this guide right now and pretend the term Blackjack Insurance wasn’t heard.
+It’s one of the worst possible bets in a casino that should always be ignored and never made under any circumstances.
+Still here?
+OK, let’s discuss why it exists and how it vacuums up piles of cash from bankrolls around the world, each and every day.

-Insurance Pays 2 to 1.
-Often it is the largest thing printed on the table.
-So you need to ask yourself: if the casino is promoting a specific bet so aggressively, doesn’t it tell you something about the odds for the player?
+Insurance Pays 2 to 1, often the largest text visible.
+Hence consider this question, if the House is promoting a specific option so aggressively, doesn’t it say something about the player odds?
 It sure does.

 What is Blackjack Insurance?